Philosophy of religion: Diversity and pluralism

 Jain philosophers, such as Yashovijaya, defended a theory of Anekantavada which could be interpreted as a form of inclusivism.

 The issue of how one is to understand religious diversity and the plurality of religious views and beliefs has been a central concern of the philosophy of religion.

 There are various philosophical positions regarding how one is to make sense of religious diversity, including exclusivism, inclusivism, pluralism, relativism, atheism or antireligion and agnosticism.

 Religious exclusivism is the claim that only one religion is true and that others are wrong.
 To say that a religion is exclusivistic can also mean that salvation or human freedom is only attainable by the followers of one's religion.
-This view tends to be the orthodox view of most monotheistic religions, such as Christianity and Islam, though liberal and modernist trends within them might differ.
+Examples include some Protestant denominations that hold explicit knowledge of and faith in the Christian gospel to be necessary for salvation, and forms of Nichiren Buddhism that hold the Lotus Sutra to be the only valid path to liberation.
 The philosopher William L Rowe outlines two problems with this view.
 The first problem is that it is easy to see that if this is true, a large portion of humanity is excluded from salvation and it is hard to see how a loving god would desire this.
 The second problem is that once we become acquainted with the saintly figures and virtuous people in other religions, it can be difficult to see how we could say they are excluded from salvation just because they are not part of our religion.

 A different view is inclusivism, which is the idea that "one's own tradition alone has the whole truth but that this truth is nevertheless partially reflected in other traditions."
 An inclusivist might maintain that their religion is privileged, they can also hold that other religious adherents have fundamental truths and even that they will be saved or liberated.
+The traditional Islamic view, which recognizes previous prophets as genuine bearers of divine guidance and their faithful followers as genuine submitters to God, has been described as tending towards inclusivism.
 The Jain view of Anekantavada ('many-sidedness') has been interpreted by some as a tolerant view which is an inclusive acceptance of the partial truth value of non-Jain religious ideas.
 As Paul Dundas notes, the Jains ultimately held the thesis that Jainism is the final truth, while other religions only contain partial truths.
 Other scholars such as Kristin Beise Kiblinger have also argued that some of the Buddhist traditions include inclusivist ideas and attitudes.

 In the modern Western study of religion, the work of Ninian Smart has also been instrumental in representing a more diverse understanding of religion and religious pluralism.
 Smart's view is that there are genuine differences between religions.